prayog22/loan-prediction-new-project/README.md

-create setup.py and requirements.txt file in loan-prediciton folder or repo and put code and packges. pip install -r requirements.txt pip install imbalanced-learn
+create setup.py and requirements.txt file in loan-prediciton folder or repo and put code and packges. pip install -r requirements.txt pip install imbalanced-learn pip install Flask

+we create  Flask application (application.py) that serves the home.html file and processes the form submission:

+Create a directory for your project and place the home.html file and application.py file in it.
+Install Flask if you haven't already: pip install Flask.